 A colonoscopy is a test, which allows us to look directly at the lining of the large bowel (colon).
 In order to do this a colonoscope is gently passed through the back passage into the large bowel.
 The colonoscope is a flexible tube about the thickness of an index finger with a bright light and camera at the end.
 Biopsy samples are usually taken during the procedure and sent to the laboratory for analysis.
 The procedure usually takes about 30-40 minutes.
 The procedure is performed under general anaesthetic.

-Paediatric Gut Investigation Clinic are pleased to offer the test at our clinics in Horley and Reigate, Surrey, and you can book your appointment here.
+Paediatric Gut Investigation Clinic are pleased to offer the test at our clinics in Horley and Dorking, Surrey, and Wimbledon, London.
+You can book your appointment here.

 To allow a clear view, the bowel must be completely empty of waste material.
 Bowel preparation can be started at home or be taken in the hospital, however, this will depend on the age of the child and their ability to drink the medication required.
 It is important for your child to take all the laxatives prescribed.
 Once the bowel preparation has been started oral intake will be restricted and only clear fluids can be consumed for last 24 hours pre procedure.